AWildErin/AWildErin/README.md

 ## Coding Things

 ### Things I currently do:
+Portal 2: Community Edition | UI Developer, also do other bits and bobs <br>
 Crowlite Software | Founder, doing Sandbox and other source things <br>
 Lambda Editor | Programmer, working on and off this project <br>